Arjun-G-Ravi/AI-Notes/01_Machine Learning/02_Optimisation Algorithms/02_Adam.md

 It takes two huge techniques: RMSProp and momentum and add them to Gradient descent.
 This makes Adam superior to Gradient Descent.

-This is explained in Deep Learning section.
+More about this is explained in Deep Learning section.